-- Act with ethical responsibility and respect for fundamental rights and duties, diversity and democratic - Analyse the behaviour of international actors, both state and non-state. - Apply quantitative and qualitative analysis techniques in research processes. - Identify and analyse the main challenges for democracy in a global world. - Identify data sources and carry out rigorous bibliographical and documentary searches. - Learn and analyse the impacts of the globalisation process on domestic political systems and on the behaviour of the political actors and the public. - Make changes to methods and processes in the area of knowledge in order to provide innovative responses to society's needs and demands. - Produce and prepare the presentation of intervention reports and/or proposals. - Students must be capable of applying their knowledge to their work or vocation in a professional way and they should have building arguments and problem resolution skills within their area of study. - Students must be capable of collecting and interpreting relevant data (usually within their area of study) in order to make statements that reflect social, scientific or ethical relevant issues.
+- Act with ethical responsibility and respect for fundamental rights and duties, diversity and democratic values. - Analyse the behaviour of international actors, both state and non-state. - Apply quantitative and qualitative analysis techniques in research processes. - Identify and analyse the main challenges for democracy in a global world. - Identify data sources and carry out rigorous bibliographical and documentary searches. - Learn and analyse the impacts of the globalisation process on domestic political systems and on the behaviour of the political actors and the public. - Make changes to methods and processes in the area of knowledge in order to provide innovative responses to society's needs and demands. - Produce and prepare the presentation of intervention reports and/or proposals. - Students must be capable of applying their knowledge to their work or vocation in a professional way and they should have building arguments and problem resolution skills within their area of study.